bjascob/pyInflect/README.md

 > tokens[5]._.inflect('VBG', inflect_oov=True, form_num=1)
 xxtestting
 ```
-You will need to figure out yourself which form_num to use, however there are basic helper functions in `pyinflect.InflectionRules` which can make a guess if the lemma uses a "doubling" or "Greco-Latin" style rules.
+You will need to figure out yourself which form_num to use.
+There are basic helper functions in `pyinflect.InflectionRules` which can make a guess if the lemma uses "doubling" or "Greco-Latin" style rules.

 ## Usage Standalone